-- Head centre of Gravity target velocity (absolute laboratory reference) - Sled velocity (absolute laboratory reference)
+- Head centre of Gravity target velocity (absolute laboratory reference). - Sled velocity (absolute laboratory reference).

 Both traces should be offset adjusted then filtered at CFC30.
-Head rebound velocity is then defined as the difference between the sled velocity and the head velocity.
+Head rebound velocity is defined as the difference between the sled velocity and the head velocity.
 Rebound velocity can be calculated as:

+$$V{Rebound} = V{Head{CoG}} - V{Sled(abs)},$$

+where:

-$V{Rebound} = V{Head C-of-G (abs)} - V{Sled (abs)}$ Where: $V{Rebound} = Instantaneous rebound X-velocity of the head c-of-g, relative to the sled}$ $V{Head C-of-G (abs)} = Instantaneous X-velocity of head centre of gravity, absolute.}$ $V{Sled (abs)} = Instantaneous X-velocity of sled, absolute.}$
+$V{Rebound}$ = Instantaneous rebound X-velocity of the head CoG, relative to the sled.

+$V{Head{CoC}}$ = Instantaneous X-velocity of head centre of gravity, absolute.

+$V{Sled(abs)}$ = Instantaneous X-velocity of sled, absolute.

 Generate a third trace of head centre of gravity rebound velocity, relative to the sled.
 The maximum value and the time at which this occurs should be noted.
-It should be verified using the end of head restraint contact time, $T-HRC{(end)}$ , that this maximum is during the rebound from the head restraint and is not generated within the sled braking phase.
+It should be verified using the end of head restraint contact time, T-HRC(end), that this maximum is during the rebound from the head restraint and is not generated within the sled braking phase.
 Should higher peaks be generated in the sled braking phase, these should be disregarded and the initial peak of rebound velocity which occurs at or very near to initial rebound from the head restraint should be taken as the peak value.

-11.5 NIC Calculation
+10.5 NIC Calculation